-FUNDING AREAS: Developmental disabilities, clean energy, environmental health, and regional food systems.
+FUNDING AREAS: Developmental disabilities, clean energy, environmental health, regional food systems

 IP TAKE: The Merck Fund takes an unconventional approach to grantmaking and is spending down its assets.
 It is no longer taking on new grantees.